itspangler/Adereon/methods.md

 The data I am creating does not need to be perfect; indeed, it's a dataset of imaginary topographies, so no harm done if it's a few miles off.
 Nate and I had agreed that the western continent was roughly equivalent to Nebraska in length.

-In order to properly georeference the scanned map of Adereon, I downloaded some files of different features on Earth's moon from the [Lunar Reconnaissance Orbiter Camera](http://lroc.sese.asu.edu/about) (LROC) to use as a comparison.
-(Washington University in St. Louis's [Lunar Orbital Data Explorer](https://ode.rsl.wustl.edu/mars/coverage/ODE_Moon_shapefile.html) also has interesting lunar data, but it was much less useful for my purposes.)
-Specifically, I downloaded a [Wrinkle Ridges](http://wms.lroc.asu.edu/lroc/view_rdr/SHAPEFILE_WRINKLE_RIDGES) point feature [Anthropogenic Objects](http://wms.lroc.asu.edu/lroc/view_rdr/SHAPEFILE_ANTHROPOGENIC_OBJECTS).
-Wrinkle Ridges covered most of the lunar territory, providing a full scope of the space I was working with, while Anthropogenic Objects provided a set of clear spatial referents that would become essential for georeferencing.
-Figure 02 shows the two sets of lunar data loaded in QGIS in the IAU Moon 2000 Geographic Coordinate System.
-This was also helpful to generally contextualize what the area looked like.
+To situate myself, I downloaded some files of different features on Earth's moon from the [USGS](https://webgis.wr.usgs.gov/pigwad/down/moon_dl.htm), which could be used to determine the extent of what I'd be mapping.
+Specifically, I downloaded (1) a raster file of the moon's extent, and (2) a vector file of the moon's quadrants.
+They each covered the extent of the moon and thus serve as a kind of "basemap" in my fantasy GIS.

 ![Moon background in QGIS](screenshots-and-images/figure-02.png) *Figure 02: Moon data in QGIS*